Working Holiday Visa

 - There is NO priority processing service.
 Therefore, early preparation for visa applications is highly recommended.

-- Visas are valid for 1 year.
+- Visas are valid for entry for 1 year.
 An applicant may therefore apply for his or her visa 1 year prior to entering Japan.

 4. Work ConditionsThe following special conditions must be considered if you wish to work in Japan on a Working Holiday Visa.